notofonts/gurmukhi/fontbakery/googlefonts-NotoSerifGurmukhi-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- asciicircum

+	- asciitilde

+	- asterisk

+	- backslash

-	- quoteright
+	- bar

-	- uni00A0.1
+	- braceleft

-	- multiply
+	- braceright

 	- bracketleft

-	- plus

-	- braceleft

-	- three
+	- bracketright

 	- colon

-	- two

-	- question

-	- And 36 more.
+	- 36 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]